Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

 VW T5 T32 coilovers

 Vanslam coilovers is the perfect coilover kit for your VW T5 or T6 transporters.
-They are high performance coilover suspension systems engineered by 5Forty, and change the look of your van majorly by offering up to a 70mm drop.
+They are high-performance coilover suspension systems engineered by 5Forty, and change the look of your van majorly by offering up to a 70mm drop.
 They also come with a lifetime structural warranty and are TUV approved.
-If you want to find out more, you are more than welcome to contact us here at Wildworx Customs using the information we have provided below.

 Warranty + Insurance

-If your VW T5 T6 Transporter is still under main dealer warranty It's important to understand what Coilovers will do to your VW Warranty.
+If your VW T5 T6 Transporter is still under main dealer warranty, It's important to understand what Coilovers will do to your VW Warranty.
 Sometimes modifying your VW Transporter can void your main dealer warranty.
-Make sure you read up on the terms and conditions of you Volkswagen Van Warranty on the VW website.
+Make sure you read up on the terms and conditions of your Volkswagen Van Warranty on the VW website.

 You will also need to make sure modifying your VW Van doesn't alter or void your insurance policy.
-There are some policies that do not allow any aftermarket modifications to the van.
+Some policies do not allow any aftermarket modifications to the van.
 Be sure to check directly with your insurer.
 Some companies are happy for you to modify your vans.
 We recommend:

 - Van Insurance - https://www.vaninsurance.co.uk